The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Adds features (cache purge, etc) for your NGINX-powered Hosting on cPanel (ea-nginx).
+Adds functionality (cache purge, etc) to WP - designed for NGINX-powered Servers on cPanel+WHM.

 == Description ==

 This plugin enhances your WordPress experience with NGINX-on-cPanel (ea-nginx).

 Built for our Managed Server clients, we've open-sourced it so others can enjoy it too!

 With a heavy focus on the Apache + NGINX as Reverse Caching Proxy web stack, the plugin aims to help with Website Management, Performance and Security.

 We plan to add further features as clients & the community request it.
+Let us know on GitHub!

 **At the moment, TNC Toolbox:**